-The term of the Advisory Agreement is one year ending December 15, 2023 and is subject to renewals by our board of directors for an unlimited number of successive one-year periods.
-Our independent directors will evaluate the performance of the Advisor before renewing the Advisory Agreement.
+The term of the Advisory Agreement is one year, ending on December 15, 2024 and is subject to renewals by our board of directors for an unlimited number of successive one-year periods.
+Our independent directors will evaluate the performance of the Advisory before renewing the Advisory Agreement.
 The Advisory Agreement may be terminated: